mavlink/qgc-dev-guide/en/classes/README.md

 The FirmwarePlugin class is the base class for firmware plugins.
 A firmware plugin contains the firmware specific code, such that the Vehicle object is clean with respect to it supporting a single standard interface to the UI.

 FirmwarePluginManager is a factory class which creates a FirmwarePlugin instance based on the MAV_AUTOPILOT/MAV_TYPE combination for the Vehicle.

-> **Note** AutoPilotPlugin and AutoPilotPluginManager are deprecated class which also contains firmware specific code.
-All functionality in these are being moved to the newer FirmwarePlugin and FirmwarePluginManager implementations.
-No new code should be added here.